EricDing05/CodeDefenders/README.md

 - As a user, I would like to be able to see a list of incorrectly typed words at the end of the game to see where I can improve.
 - As a user, I would like to see the game difficulty progress as I go.
 - As a user, I would like to be able to save checkpoints at regular intervals.
+- As a user, I would like to be able to load from a previous save
 - As a user, I would like to see power-ups that adds a layer of strategy and user engagement.